Fabio Rovazzi

-Fabio Piccolrovazzi, known as Fabio Rovazzi, (born 18 January 1994) is an Italian entertainer, who is most notable for his songs "Andiamo a comandare", "Tutto molto interessante" (both of which were certified platinum five times, and two times in Italy), and "Volare" (feat.
-Gianni Morandi).
+Fabio Piccolrovazzi, known as Fabio Rovazzi, (born 18 January 1994) is an Italian singer and actor, who is most notable for his hit songs "Andiamo a comandare", "Tutto molto interessante" and "Volare" featuring Gianni Morandi.
 He studied at a school for producers.

 Biography

 Rovazzi was born in the Milanese district of Lambrate.
 As a child, he has cited having listened to Frank Zappa, Elio e le Storie Tese and The Who.
-Rovazzi joined the list of guests on the Italian entertainment show Quelli che... il Calcio on September 11, 2016.
+Rovazzi joined the list of guests on the Italian entertainment show Quelli che... il Calcio on 11 September 2016.

-On February 28, 2016, he published a video of a song he played on his social network platforms, "Andiamo a comandare" (English: "Let's go rule"), created in collaboration with Dabs of Two Fingerz; following the widespread popularity of the song, the single was released on streaming platforms by the label Newtopia (Universal Music Group) and was played by various Italian radio networks, which led to its becoming a summer hit.
+On 29 February 2016 he published a video of a song he played on his social network platforms, "Andiamo a comandare", created in collaboration with Dabs of Two Fingerz; following the widespread popularity of the song, the single was released on streaming platforms by the label Newtopia (Universal Music Group) and was played by various Italian radio networks, which led to its becoming a summer hit.

-The single entered the UK singles chart by June—reaching the top position on July 29, 2016—and was certified Platinum.
+The single entered the singles chart by June—reaching the top position on 29 July 2016—and was certified Platinum.
 In the same period, Rovazzi participated in several music festivals, including the fourth edition of the Coca-Cola Summer Festival.
-In 2016, Rovazzi appeared in the music video for Vorrei Ma Non Posto (English: I would like to, but I don’t post) by J-Ax and Fedez, and Che ne sanno i 2000 by Gabry Ponte.
-Since September 11, 2016, he has joined the ranks of guests on "Quelli che il calcio" on Rai 2, while on August 28th, he participated in the musical television show Bring the Noise.
+In 2016, Rovazzi appeared in the music video for "Vorrei ma non posto" by J-Ax and Fedez, and "Che ne sanno i 2000" by Gabry Ponte.
+Since 11 September 2016 he has joined the ranks of guests on Quelli che il calcio on Rai 2, while on 28 August he participated in the musical television show Bring the Noise.

-On December 2nd of the same year, he released his second single, "Tutto molto interessante" (English: "Everything so fascinating"), which, on the same day, was accompanied by its music video.
+On 2 December that year he released his second single "Tutto molto interessante", which, on the same day, was accompanied by its music video.

-On May 19, 2017, his third single "Volare" (English: Fly) was released with the participation of Gianni Morandi.
+On 19 May 2017 his third single "Volare" was released with the participation of Gianni Morandi.

 In the summer of the same year, the company Big Babol published a piece of music for the commercial "Solo se ci sei te" (English: "Only if you are there") starring Rovazzi.

 In 2018, he starred as the protagonist of the film Il vegetale, directed by Gennaro Nunziante.

-On 13 July 2018, his fourth single, "Faccio quello che voglio" (English: "I do what I want") was released in collaboration with Emma Marrone.
+On 13 July 2018, his fourth single "Faccio quello che voglio" was released.

-In the summer of 2019, an additional song called "Senza pensieri" (English: "Thoughtless") was released, which featured Rovazzi alongside two other italian singers: J-Ax and Loredana Berte.
+In the summer of 2019, an additional song called "Senza pensieri" was released, which featured Rovazzi alongside two other italian singers: J-Ax and Loredana Berte.
 During the Gemini Man premiere and party hosted by Will Smith in Budapest, Rovazzi met Smith in a hotel room; a video of the two alongside one another was published on YouTube and went viral.
 Then, in 2020, when Fabio and his wife were in Hollywood, Fabio went to the movie studio for Robert Downey Jr.'s Dolittle for the Italian press, where he then met Downey Jr.